sidthekid402/CupReports/README.md

 - Collaboration through Github
 - Working with various Google API's
-- HTML/CSS/JavaScript (whole group had no experience with any web development prior to today) -LOTS of syntax learned (the hard way...)
+- HTML/CSS/JavaScript (whole group had no experience with any web development prior to today)
+  - LOTS of syntax learned (the hard way...)
 - Server side programming through firebase
- -Was a pain at first, but got used to it
+ - Was a pain at first, but got used to it
 - Working with JSON files
 - Time management + task splitting
 - Staying awake on pure sugar